 This historic “packed adobe” is original to the property and was built with rocks and mud in the late 1890s.
 It served as a way station for freight wagons that brought supplies up the mountains from the valley.
 Today the Adobe displays antique furnishings and items typical of its rich history.

 The Picayune School was used by the local Indian children from 1913-1956.
-It is the only one-room schoolhouse in the local mountain areas to be displayed as a school and is furnished with items dating to the period of its original use.
+It is the only one-room schoolhouse in the local mountain areas that is currently displayed as a school.
+The schoolhouse is furnished with items dating to the period of its original use.

 The Blacksmith Shop is functional and was constructed by volunteers in 2012 with 100-year-old cedar planks salvaged from a barn on the Al Veater Ranch in Coarsegold.

 The Native American Village was created on the hill beside the Old Adobe by the Morris family in 2010.
 The site features two cedar bark teepees, 10 grinding holes, an acorn leaching table, a fire pit, and an acorn granary.
 The grinding holes indicate that indigenous people lived on this site many years ago.

 We are happy to make special arrangements for group tours of the Museum.
 Our hours vary from summer to winter, but we will open our doors to fit the needs of our guests.
 We can accommodate self-guided tours, docent-led tours, and activity centers.
 Arrangements can be made for a blacksmith demonstration as well.
 For more information, contact Museum Director Linda Core at (559) 642-3802 or email her at email@example.com.